data-pioneer/MLOPS-US-Visa-Approval-Prediction/README.md

 # MLOPS-US-Visa-Approval-Prediction

 This repository implements a Machine Learning Operations (MLOps) pipeline for a US visa prediction application.
-The application leverages machine learning to predict visa approval/rejection decisions based on various applicant parameters.
+The application using machine learning model to predict visa approval/rejection decisions based on various parameters.
 This project demonstrates the integration of key MLOps practices to automate the machine learning lifecycle, ensuring efficient deployment, monitoring, and maintenance.

 ## Key Technologies:

-Machine Learning Model: (Specify the type of model you used, e.g., Random Forest, Logistic Regression, etc.) trained to predict visa approvals/rejections.
+### Machine Learning Model: (KNeighborsClassifier, RandomForestClassifier) trained to predict visa approvals/rejections.
-MLOps Pipeline:
+### MongoDB: NoSQL database to store and manage database
+### MLOps Pipeline: Data ingestion, Data Validation, Model training, model deployement are various pipeline used for effective project implementation.
-Docker: Containerization for packaging the application and its dependencies, ensuring consistent execution across environments.
+### Docker: Containerization for packaging the application and its dependencies, ensuring consistent execution across environments.
-AWS EC2: Cloud-based deployment platform for hosting the application in a scalable and cost-effective manner.
+### AWS EC2: Cloud-based deployment platform for hosting the application in a scalable and cost-effective manner.
-GitHub Actions: Continuous Integration and Continuous Delivery (CI/CD) tool for automating the build, testing, and deployment of the application on AWS EC2 upon code changes.
+### GitHub Actions: Continuous Integration and Continuous Delivery (CI/CD) tool for automating the build, testing, and deployment of the application on AWS EC2 upon code changes.

 ## Project Structure: